 Add a little math to your summer!
-MoMath is pleased to present the third annual NYC Math Festival on Saturday, August 18, from 10:00 am to 4:00 pm, providing a full day of math fun in the sun.
+MoMath is pleased to present the fifth in-person NYC Math Festival on Saturday, August 14, from 10:00 am to 4:00 pm ET (New York), providing a full day of math fun in the sun for all ages.
 Bring your friends and the entire family to Fosun Plaza at 28 Liberty St. and enjoy hands-on math exhibits, entertaining mathematical games, and intriguing puzzles and brainteasers.
-But that’s not all… the day will also include exciting performances, group constructions of giant geometric sculptures, and the largest bagel-juggling demonstration you’ve ever seen!
 Plus, take home a little bit of MoMath: we’ll be setting up an outpost of Additions, the shop at MoMath, for all your summer gift needs.

 MoMath 2 Go!

-Slice shapes with lasers, explore giant mazes, crank up the math tunes, design a roller coaster, and more… Enjoy these and other Math Midway classics plus, experience the surprising shapes of math with Formula Morph, jump into an exciting race of mathematical and visual perception with Play Truchet, and enjoy the mind-bending puzzles of Twist-n-Roll.
+Slice shapes with lasers, explore giant mazes, crank up the math tunes, design a roller coaster, and more… Enjoy these and other Math Midway classics plus, jump into an exciting race of mathematical and visual perception with Play Truchet and enjoy the mind-bending puzzles of Twist-n-Roll.

 Julia Robinson Mathematics Festival